 Obtain Renters Insurance

 Apartment dwellers aren’t responsible for obtaining insurance for the apartment itself, so many people aren’t aware their items aren’t protected in case of a fire.
 To replace personal belongings such as clothing, furniture, and cooking appliances in case they’re stolen, damaged, or destroyed, you should purchase renters insurance.
 San Diego residents can buy insurance plans that vary depending on the value of their personal items, such as jewelry or electronics.
-Talk with a local insurance agent for more information on obtaining the proper amount of renters insurance to protect yourself.
+Talk with a local insurance agent for more information on obtaining the proper amount of renters insurance San Diego to protect yourself.

 Be Aware of Fire Hazards

 Being aware of potential fire hazards in hallways, common areas, or other apartments and reporting them can protect everyone in the building in case of a fire.
 These hazards may include items that block stairwells or hallways, missing or broken community fire extinguishers, a neighbor’s smoke detector that continually makes noise, or stairwell doors that are propped open.
 If you identify a potential hazard, make note of it and talk to your landlord or building superintendent to take care of the problem immediately.
 Additionally, before signing a lease for a new apartment, take the time to walk through and look for fire hazards and bring them to the attention of the landlord before moving into your new space.

 If you’re renting an apartment, it’s unlikely your landlord’s insurance policy will cover your property or assume liability for accidents in your home.
 Protect yourself and your belongings by purchasing renters insurance that covers loss or damage to your possessions and liability claims that arise from injuries that occur in your home.
-Altra Insurance Services offers a variety of insurance policies, including renters, motorcycle, and car insurance.
-San Diego residents can trust the experienced agents at Altra Insurance Services.
+Altra Insurance Services offers a variety of insurance policies, including renters, motorcycle, home insurance and car insurance Chula Vista.
+Local residents can trust the experienced agents at Altra Insurance Services.
 Call one of our friendly agents today at (800) 719-9972 to get a free quote.